joseph-gansukh/credit-card-validator/README.md

 ***

-# How to run the programs?
+# How to run the program?

 1. Compile by running make credit or clang -o credit credit.c in terminal
 2. Run the program by running ./credit